Kyle Richards And Lisa Rinna Show Off Their Bikini Bodies In New Instagram And Snapchat Posts

 When it comes to looking good and bikini ready both Lisa Rinna and Kyle Richards seem to have things well in hand.
 However, in the past, Richards has shared that staying in shape can be a real struggle for her.
 The reality star has said that it is important for her to watch everything she eats, plus she also admitted to having to work out every single day if she wants to stay healthy.
 Kyle Richards revealed that there are times when she will go for a power walk after she brings her children to school.

-Although the apparent bikini face-off between Richards and Rinna seemed to be all about wishing each other a happy Easter, this was also a chance for the the two Real Housewives to show off the work they have done to get their bodies ready for those bikinis.
+Although the apparent bikini face-off between Richards and Rinna seemed to be all about wishing each other a happy Easter, this was also a chance for the two Real Housewives to show off the work they have done to get their bodies ready for those bikinis.